Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Convergence

-which amounts to $Ax^{\ast}\in\cap_{j=1}^{r}$Fix $(T_{j})$ was treated in the literature, see, e.g., Cegielski's papers \cite{cegielski14,cegielski15} and Wang and Xu \cite{wx11}.
+which amounts to $Ax^{\ast}\in\cap_{j=1}^{r}$Fix $(T_{j})$ was treated in the literature \citep[see, e.g.,][]{cegielski15,cegielski14,wx11}.
 The extensions to our more general case, necessitated by the application to RTTP at hand, follow the patterns in those earlier papers.
-Our convergence theorem for the dynamic string-averaging CQ-method\textbf{ }now follows.
-We rely on the convergence result \cite[Theorem 4.1]{sr16} who, motivated by \cite[Algorithm 3.3]{cen-tom03}, invented and investigated the ``modular string averaging (MSA) method\textquotedblright \ \cite[Procedure 1.1]{sr16}.
+In our convergence analysis we rely on the convergence result of \citet[Theorem 4.1]{sr16} who, motivated by \citet[Algorithm 3.3]{cen-tom03}, invented and investigated the ``modular string averaging (MSA) method''\ \citep[Procedure 1.1]{sr16}.

+{For the convenience of the readers we quote next in full details Procedure 1.1 and Theorem 4.1 of \citet{sr16}.
+We adhere to the original notations of Reich and Zalas and later identify them with the notations of our work.
+Let $U_{i}:\mathcal{H}\rightarrow\mathcal{H}$ be a finite family of quasi-nonexpansive mappings where $i\in I:=\{1,2,\cdots,M\}$ and define $U_{0}:=Id$.
+The problem under investigation is the common fixed point problem of finding an $x\in C:=\cap_{i\in I}$Fix$(U_{i}).$ The algorithmic scheme is